enhancedocs/enhancedocs-search/README.md

 yarn add enhancedocs-search
 ```

+## Getting Started

+First you will need to create a project and a public key (`pk_`) in our [Discord Channel](https://discord.com/invite/AUDa3KZavw).
+Then you can install the package and start using it 🎉🎉

 ## 🚀 Usage

-First you will need to create a public key (`pk_`) in our [Discord channel](https://discord.com/invite/AUDa3KZavw).
-Then you can install the package and start using it 🎉🎉
+Use your public key to enable the **enhanced search** powered by AI:

 ```js
 import EnhancedSearch from 'enhancedocs-search';